tubuliferous/lavaruins/README.md

 # LavaRuins - Interactive differential gene expression explorer

-LavaRuins is a friendly interactive data visualizer for DESeq differential gene expression output files.
+LavaRuins is a friendly interactive data visualizer for exploring DESeq differential gene expression output files.
+LavaRuins is heavily inspired by [DEIVA](https://github.com/Hypercubed/DEIVA) and is built on the Plotly [Dash](https://plot.ly/products/dash/) framework.

-Currently LavaRuins will read Excel and CSV input files, identified by file extension name (.csv or .xls*).
+Currently LavaRuins will read Excel and CSV files, identified by file extension name (.csv or .xls*).
 The enforced column naming is exemplified below.
 Blue column names are currently required, and red column names are recommended but not currently required.
-The order of the columns doesn't matter.
+The order of the columns in input files does not impact how LavaRuins reads those input files.

 <img src="images/README_table.svg" width="800">